Peter-Nie2003/portfolio/README.md

 - The site has become one of the official course search engines for our university, and our site allows students to have a better course selection experience by providing more features such as we can allow students to design a 4-year study plan and allow them to have a more concise schedule ui.
 - [Address](https://melcourses.com/)

-### Project
+## Project
 ### C-compiler
 - Designed and implemented a basic compiler for the C programming language, capable of translating high-level C code into low-level assembly/machine code.
 The project involved the development of key compiler components such as:
 - Lexical Analyzer: Tokenized the input source code, identifying keywords, identifiers, literals, and operators.
 - Syntax Analyzer (Parser): Built a context-free grammar and employed parsing techniques(LL) to generate an Abstract Syntax Tree (AST).
 - Semantic Analyzer: Ensured type checking, scope resolution, and adherence to language semantics.
 - Code Generator: Translated AST into intermediate representation (IR) and then generated assembly code for a target architecture.
 - Optimization: Included basic code optimization techniques, such as constant folding, dead code elimination, and loop unrolling, to improve performance.
 - Technologies: C, ANTLR, Assembly language.

 ### A clever todo list App
--	Designed a productivity application that streamlines task management by prioritizing tasks based on users' self-reported interest and confidence levels .
+- Designed a productivity application that streamlines task management by prioritizing tasks based on users' self-reported interest and confidence levels.
--	Implemented the APIs(express.js) for the data store in the NoSQL database(MongoDB)
+- Implemented the APIs(express.js) for the data store in the NoSQL database(MongoDB).
 - Used component base library to develop the app.
 - Language: Typescript, react.js,express.js